For Patients & Caregivers

 Zeolites have not been shown to treat cancer or other conditions in humans.

 Zeolites are minerals that contain mainly aluminum and silicon compounds.
 They are used as drying agents, in detergents, and in water and air purifiers.
 Zeolites are also marketed as dietary supplements to treat cancer, diarrhea, autism, herpes, and hangover, and to balance pH and remove heavy metals in the body.
 However, there are no published human data to support these uses.
 Further, the FDA has issued several warning letters to distributors for misleading claims about zeolite products.
-When inhaled, zeolite dust can cause certain types of lung cancer.
+Erionite, a type of fibrous zeolite, can cause certain types of lung cancer when inhaled.

 In vitro and animal studies suggest anticancer properties, but there are no clinical data to validate the use of zeolites for cancer prevention or treatment.

 To treat diarrhea

 Although a drug containing zeolite seems to have been developed in Cuba to treat diarrhea, no published data are available.